-The best sports for cerebral palsy are the ones that keep your child active and safe.
+The best sports for cerebral palsy are the ones that keep your child active, engaged, and safe.

 Cerebral palsy is a movement disability that can vary from mild to severe.
 Everyone experiences cerebral palsy differently and therefore, has different levels of mobility.
 Some individuals may be able to walk, while others may need to use a wheelchair.

 Cerebral palsy can also affect various areas of the body.
-For example, some people are only affected in the legs and can control their upper body.
-In contrast, others may only be able to move the left side of their body, or lack control all over.
+For example, some people are only affected in the legs and can control their upper body without difficulty.
+In contrast, others may have motor impairments on only one side of their body or lack control all over.

 This article will go over some of the most popular sports among individuals with cerebral palsy.